The Meadoway:

 July 20, 2023, Toronto, Ontario – Stretching from the Don River in downtown Toronto to Rouge National Urban Park, The Meadoway is one of Canada’s largest urban linear parks.

 The Meadoway is undergoing a significant transformation from a barren hydro corridor to become a vibrant expanse of urban greenspace and meadow habitat which will connect four ravines, 15 parks, and 34 neighbourhoods over its 200 hectares.
-This revitalization is helping to bring increased biodiversity to a degraded landscape supporting a rich ecological habitat for more than 1,000 diverse species of flora and fauna.

 The project, led by Toronto and Region Conservation Authority (TRCA) in partnership with the City of Toronto, is made possible through the continued support of the Weston Family Foundation.